stephstoll91/Text2Mesh/README.md

 # Text2Mesh
-This repository contains code for the CVPR submission #10348 "There and Back Again: 3D Mesh Sequence Generation from Text Using Back-Translation".
+This repository contains code for "There and Back Again: 3D Mesh Sequence Generation from Text Using Back-Translation".

 ## Installation
 Before using this code, please install the dependencies inside environment.yml.